MF-Satti/Khoji/README.md

 - **2:** Search is performed system wide but accessing is only limited to Desktop, Downloads and Documents
 - **3:** Dynamic resizing of Advanced search UI may break.
 - **4:** Security scoped bookmarks limited to user defaults.
+- **5:** For queries searching for larger datasets, the UI hangs momentarily
+- **6:** Upon first launch UI needs to be clicked to start typing (check activation policy)
+- **7:** Search UI overlaps and obstructs panel that grants access the first time.

 ---